| The boxes on the VAT Return are

 VAT incurred in order to arrive at the net payment or repayment

+of VAT required.
 Details of these transactions will

 typically be exported from an accounting system, and rules apply